Why You Need to Hire a Berkeley Drug Lawyer

 In 2014, California Proposition 47 was voted on to reduce certain felonies to misdemeanor offenses.
 Proposition 47 has impacted certain drug charges as well.
 For example, simple possession for personal use of a controlled substance is now a misdemeanor.

-Contact a drug lawyer to discuss resentencing if you or a loved one is currently serving time for a felony offense that is now considered a misdemeanor.
+Contact a lawyer for drug charges to discuss resentencing if you or a loved one is currently serving time for a felony offense that is now considered a misdemeanor.
 You may not qualify for your charge to be dropped to a misdemeanor if you are a registered sex offender or convicted of certain violent crimes.

 How are Drugs Classified in California?